-In addition to practical questions concerning taxes, health insurance coverage, residence and work permits, aspects relating to sustainability in the everyday work of internationally active artists and organisers of cultural events are becoming more and more important.
+In addition to practical questions concerning taxes, health insurance coverage, residence and work permits, aspects relating to sustainability in the everyday work of internationally active artists, creatives and organisers of cultural events are becoming more and more important.
 Due to globalisation processes, increasingly more commonplace international exchange and the associated increase in mobility, questions regarding the reduction of the ecological footprint, environmentally-conscious travel and resource-conserving work are becoming more and more pressing for the individual.

 The majority of climate-damaging greenhouse gas emissions are caused by transport, the movement of people and goods.
 (International) traffic is thus a major contributor to climate change.
 The increase in traffic is having a massive impact on the environment and also poses a threat to human health; further problems inlcude the enormous use of space for traffic routes and parking spaces as well as traffic noise.

 Therefore, mobility - particularly international mobility - and environmental sustainability appear to be mutually exclusive.

 For this reason, there are increasing efforts and a growing number of options to reduce mobility-related environmental pollution without having to (completely) forego either the transport of goods or travel - for leisure or work.
 Adopting alternatives to the usual behaviours and integrating them into everyday life is the responsibility of every individual and that of businesses, institutions, etc. across all social spheres.